Enchiladas Verdes (Green Enchiladas)

 How To Make Enchiladas Verdes

-Step 3: Warm the mixture in a medium skillet over medium-low heat.
-Taste and season with salt, usually about 2 teaspoons.
+Step 3: Warm the Sauce.
+Heat in a skillet over medium-low.
+Season with salt to taste (about 2 teaspoons).

 Enchilada Assembly